 Then on May 14, 1978, at the Etna School, a group of 138 people (including children) joined together to officially charter/form Hosanna Lutheran Church to the Glory of God.

 In October of 1979, the congregation moved into its first building at the present site.
 Sunday School and fellowship space was soon needed and an addition was completed in 1989.

 In 1991, the Hosanna Lutheran Childhood Center was born.
 Nationally accredited, it now offers classes five days a week, morning and afternoon.
 Lori Butts, Director, and six teachers welcome their students daily.

 In January 1999, Deborah Dingus came to Hosanna as its second pastor on staff.
-A former camp director and program developer, Pastor Dingus started numerous programs in children, family and multi-generational ministries.
+A former camp director and program developer, Pastor Deb started numerous programs in children, family and multi-generational ministries.
 In 2004, Pastor Deb left Hosanna and accepted a call to be senior pastor at Lord of Life Lutheran Church in West Chester, Ohio.
-She now works as an Executive Director for the United Way.
+She now works as an Executive Director for United Way.

 In February 2005, Pastor Ann Marie Winters came on board to serve with Pastor Wayne on our pastoral staff.
 She brought the gifts of hospitality, listening, leadership and a commitment to building the discipleship of God’s people.
 In January 2011, Pastor Ann Marie Winters accepted a call to serve as pastor to a congregation in Warren, Ohio.